Career Growth and Strategy Career Planning and Goal Setting

 Common Questions: Getting Your Career Focus Right

-You don't need a whole weekend; you need "Quick Looks."
-Science shows the brain understands images 60,000 times faster than words.
-Instead of a big poster, pick one picture that shows the "future you" and make it your phone background.
-This five-second habit keeps your brain’s filter—the Reticular Activating System—ready to spot chances even on your busiest days.
+You don’t need a whole weekend; you need "Quick Looks."
+Research published in Frontiers in Public Health found that visualizing a desired outcome activates the same neural pathways as actually experiencing it — meaning even a single image, set as your phone background, starts training your brain immediately.
+Pick one picture that shows the "future you" and make it your screen background.
+This five-second habit keeps your brain’s filter — the Reticular Activating System — primed to spot chances even on your busiest days.

-It is based on how the brain works, not luck.
-When you focus on specific career goals, you are telling your brain's "junk mail filter" to stop ignoring the right information.
-While others see chaos, your brain starts to notice the right people, articles, and talks that match where you want to grow.
-It changes you from someone just dreaming to someone actively looking for key pieces of information.
+They work when built around brain science, not wishful thinking.
+When you focus on specific career goals, you are directing your brain’s "junk mail filter" to stop ignoring the right information.
+While others see chaos, your brain starts noticing the right people, articles, and conversations that match where you want to grow.
+It shifts you from someone just dreaming to someone actively tracking key opportunities.

-Yes, because being worn out often happens when you lose sight of where you are going.
+Yes.
+Burnout often happens when you lose sight of where you are going.
 When you feel trapped, your brain only looks for problems.
-A vision board forces your mind to look past the daily tiredness and focus on the person you are working to become.
-This change in view helps you see "escape routes" or new projects that move you toward your next self.
+A career vision board forces your mind past daily tiredness and onto the person you are working to become.
+This shift in focus helps you spot "escape routes" — new projects, skills, or people — that move you toward your next self.

 From Sitting in the Back to Driving